Taraxtix/fhia/README.md

 Where:

 - `<name>` is the name of the function (must not be a reserved keyword or function)
 - `[pattern*]` is 0 or more patterns that matches the arguments of the function.
-There are X types of patterns:
+There are 3 types of patterns:
   - `<ident> [: <type>]` is a variable name of type `<type>` (if not specified, the type is inferred if possible)
   - `literal` A literal value
   - `_` is a wildcard pattern